How to Complete Your First Ironman 140.6

 The first transition should be methodical rather than rushed.
 You have 17 hours.
 Take time to dry your feet, apply sunscreen if needed, and ensure your helmet is secure before touching your bike.

 Practice your transition routine during training.
-Know exactly where each item is in your bag and the order you’ll put things on.
+Know exactly where each item is in your bag and the order you will put things on.
 A smooth, practiced transition is faster than a frantic one.

 The Bike